by ProcureDeskLast Updated : Oct-31-2021

 Few things to consider for receipt management features

 1. The purchasing system should support both Desktop receiving and centralized receiving.
 In a central receiving scenario, a central warehouse team is responsible for receiving the product and then distributing it internally.

 2. Not many users like to create receipts!

 Of course, that should not be news to procurement professionals.
 So the system should have a way to nudge the users for creating receipts on time.

 3. There should be a process to manage under or over receipt of products.
 For example, further approval should be required before the receipt can be marked approved in case of over receipt.

 4. The system should support the ability to attach supporting documents.

 5. The system should support tagging assets with asset tags, making it easy to manage assets.

 When it comes to establishing internal controls from a SOX perspective or in general best practices from a process hygiene perspective – automation of purchasing process helps with the automation.

 However, auditors should also be easily able to audit the approval workflows and access rights to certify that the controls are working as designed.

 So a sound purchasing system should provide an ability to support the audit trail requirements from an auditor’s perspective.
 Some of the essential requirements around audit trials are:

 1. Ability to store and display detailed audit trail information in the system.

 2. The ability for auditors to query the data and collect a sample for audit purposes.
 For example, provide an audit trail of all purchases where the order amount is more significant than $100,000, and the order dates are from January 2020 to December 2020.

-Supplier management is a large area since it encompasses many disciplines, including performance management, supplier development.
+Supplier management is a large area since it encompasses many disciplines, including performance management, and supplier development.

-But here, we are focussed primarily on the supplier data management perspective and what features the purchasing system should support.
+But here, we are focused primarily on the supplier data management perspective and what features the purchasing system should support.